 Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript 0 0 0 • 0
+High school transcript 0 0 0 ۲ 0

-College transcript(s) • 0 0 0 0
+College transcript(s) ۲ 0 0 0 0

-Essay or personal statement • 0 0 0 0
+Essay or personal statement ۲ 0 0 0 0

-Interview 0 0 0 • 0
+Interview 0 0 0 ۲ 0

-Standardized test scores 0 0 0 0 •
+Standardized test scores 0 0 0 0 ۲

-Statement of good standing from prior institution(s) 0 • 0 0 0
+Statement of good standing from prior institution(s) 0 ۲ 0 0 0

-D6

-If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):
+- D6 - If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

+CDS-A

+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

+D8 List any other application requirements specific to transfer applicants:

+D9

+List application priority, closing, notification, and candidate reply dates for transfer students.
+If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

+D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

+D9 Fall \checkmark

+D9 Winter

+D9 Spring 7

+D9 Summer 7

+D10 Does an open admission policy, if reported, apply to transfer students?

+No

-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.00 D8 List any other application re- quirements spec cific to transfer a applicants: D9 List application priority, clos are reviewed on a continuou - ' column.
-D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission D9 Fall 7 D9 Winter D9 Spring 7 D9 Summer 7 10 Does an open admission policy, if reported, apply to transfer students?
-No No No Describe additional requirements for transfer admission, if applicable: Transfer students who have not earned an Associate degree or 60 transferable semester hours o must also submit an official copy of the high school transcript with date of diploma awarded for evand consideration.
-D12-D17: Transfer Cre dit Policies D12 Report the lowest grade ear course that may be transfer - С Number Unit Type D13 Maximum number of credits transferred from a two-year may be no limit credit hours Number Unit Type D14 Maximum number of credits transferred from a four-year may be no limit credit hours Number Unit Type D15 Minimum number of credits that transfers m ust complete at your institution to earn an as • N/A N/A
+D11 Describe additional requirements for transfer admission, if applicable: Transfer students who have not earned an Associate degree or 60 transferable semester hours of credit must also submit an official copy of the high school transcript with date of diploma awarded for evaluation and consideration.

+D12-D17: Transfer Credit Policies

+D12 Report the lowest grade earned for any course that may be transferred for credit: С Number Unit Type D13 Maximum number of credits or courses that transferred from a two-year institution: may be no limit credit hours Number Unit Type D14 Maximum number of credits or courses that transferred from a four-year institution: may be no limit credit hours Number Unit Type D15 Minimum number of credits that transfers mu your institution to earn an associate degree: ust complete at N/A N/A Number Unit Type D16 Minimum number of credits that transfers muyour institution to earn a bachelor's degree: ist complete at 30 credit hours